The EAE is a tool used in the admissions process to evaluate the student’s readiness for our high school math and upper-level science courses

 Yes.
-We are pleased to offer our students the Stanford 10 Online testing every Spring.
+We are pleased to offer our students the Stanford 10 assessment exams every Spring.

 Students who perform well in Liberty University Online Academy curriculum will generally receive above-average scores on achievement testing.

-The tuition covers the curriculum, teacher access, academic advising, and all academic services such as transcripts, accreditation and graduation.
+The tuition covers the curriculum, teacher access, academic advising, record keeping and all academic services such as library access, transcripts and accreditation.

 Liberty University Online Academy offers online distance learning to students all over the world.
-Student work is then transmitted over the Internet for the Academy to grade and record.
+Student work is then transmitted online for the Academy to grade and record.
 All a student needs is access to a computer with internet connection!

-Outside courses are allowed, but must be pre-approved by the Academy and meet specific requirements.
+Outside courses are allowed, but must be approved by the Academy and meet specific requirements.

 Liberty University Online Academy's transcript is accepted by most high schools; each school can accept or reject any transfer credits.
 If you anticipate a transfer to a local high school in the future, we recommend contacting the high school to verify that all credits will be accepted towards graduation.

 Families who elect to send their children to LUOA enter into a contractual agreement with the school; therefore, they are obligated to pay full tuition as contracted either in a monthly payment plan or full tuition payment.
 Should the family need to withdraw the student at any time during the school year, the LUOA Administration must approve to break their contract.
-If the contract is broken, the family’s tuition is prorated in the following manner, withdrawal in any month from day 1-30(1) the full month’s tuition is charged.
+If the contract is broken, the family will be charged a $50 withdrawal fee and must pay the current 30-day month tuition payment.
 The obligation for future monthly tuition payments are eliminated.
-Families who have made full year payment will receive a prorated refund based on the last day of the month enrolled.
-The family is also charged a $50 withdrawal fee.
+Families who have made full-year payment will receive a prorated refund based on the last day of the month enrolled.

 Liberty University Online Academy admits students of any race, ethnic origin, gender, or nationality.
 The academy does not discriminate in employment opportunities or practices on the basis or race, ethnic origin, gender, creed, nationality, age, disability, or any other characteristic protected by law.